msaeltzer/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a doctoral researcher in political science focusing on comparitive politics.
+Welcome!
+I am Marius, and I'm a doctoral researcher in political science.

 My research revolves around the dimensions of political conflict.
 What issues matter for the public, political parties and their constituencies?
 To answer these questions I apply methods of quantatitive text analysis to all kinds of political text.

-I am particularly interested in internal conflicts inside political parties.
-This leads me to studying social media data, in particular Twitter.
-Politicians can take positions beyond the party line, so we can observe differences between members of the same party we would typically miss.

-I answer these questions using text-as-data.
-My dissertation develops means to summarize and compare positions of parties and individual politicians on a common scale.
+My dissertation develops means to summarize and compare positions of parties and individual politicians on a common scale. using social media data.